DesktopGooseUnofficial/ResourceHub/info/ContentRatings.md

 # ☹️ Red level

 Anything that can seriously mess with your computer files, or block+alters your ability to control your computer input in a significant, unsafe way.
 Case-by-case.

+# ❓ Inapplicable

+Anything that can't be properly rated, such as mod loaders.

 # 🤯 Exploding level